Published on

 • Format and Structured Data: Web pages that utilize structured data markup can provide additional context to Google's algorithm.
 By using structured data, website owners can indicate specific details about their content, such as reviews, ratings, recipes, events, and more.
 This information can increase the chances of being featured in relevant SERP features.

-Here are some of the most common Google SERPs features and our tips on how to optimise your content to appear in them.
+Here are some of the most common Google SERP features and our tips on how to optimise your content to appear in them.

 Organic SERPs features